what is and why have an accountability matrix?

 - To provide clarity on who is responsible for what and therefore providing autonomy

-The fundamentals of an organisation are the division of work.
-From the moment the very first founder brings on person number 2, an organisation is born.
+The fundamentals of an organization are the division of work.
+From the moment the very first founder brings on person number 2, an organization is born.
 From this point, tasks are divided up.
 You do x and I’ll do y.
 As the volume of work, people and complexity increases, this division of work becomes harder and harder to manage.
 But groups are formed to make it easier again.
 Operations split from Sales & Marketing.
 Planning from building… But, there is often a need for multi-disciplinary working.
 A need to ensure certain things really happen that currently might not be happening.

 The accountability matrix defines who is responsible for what.
 Its aim is to provide clarity to everyone.
 Both the person responsible for any given activity and those around them.
 A simplified example is shown in the diagram on the left.
 It has a list of roles, e.g. HR Business Partner and a list of processes or activities, or risks, objectives, actions as rows.
 The “R” denotes who is responsible for what and the “S” for who needs to provide critical support (significant effort) in order that the process can be done.
 Other letters or numbers could be used.
 For other letters, see the RAS section.
 For numbers, it could be number of hours or percentage of time or a simply “x”.